Query Workbench

 Specify a Bucket and Scope Context

 You can specify the bucket and scope query context.
-When the query context is set to a specified bucket and scope, you can write queries using just the collection name and don’t need to specify the keyspace path.
+When you set the query context to a bucket and scope, you can write queries using just the collection name without specifying the keyspace path.

 SELECT * FROM `travel-sample`.`inventory`.`airline`;